nwg-piotr/nwg-piotr/README.md

 - Join the nwg-shell [Discussions](https://github.com/nwg-piotr/nwg-shell/discussions), or
 - submit an issue on GitHub on the appropriate project page, or
+- find me on the nwg-shell [Matrix space](https://matrix.to/#/@nwg-piotr:matrix.org)
 - drop me a line by email.

+Do not invite me to a live chat, unless you have diction like John Hurt.
+I'm quite useless at listening to English.

 <!---
 nwg-piotr/nwg-piotr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.